Coconut Pecan Carrot Cake

 Preheat the oven to 350°F. Coat a 9 x 13-inch baking dish with spray, oil or butter and set aside.

-In a medium bowl, thoroughly combine the flour, wheat germ (if using), baking powder, baking soda, cinnamon, and salt .
+In a medium bowl, whisk together flour, wheat germ (if using), baking powder, baking soda, cinnamon, and salt.

-Combine the applesauce, honey, and maple syrup with an electric mixer in a large bowl.
-Add the egg whites and egg(s) and beat for 30 seconds, or until frothy.
-Add the vanilla and orange zest and beat for a few seconds more.
+Combine applesauce, honey, and maple syrup with an electric mixer in a large bowl.
+Add egg whites and egg(s) and beat at medium speed for 1 minutes.
+Add vanilla and orange zest and beat just to combine.

-Stir the flour mixture into the applesauce mixture just until thoroughly blended.
-Fold in the carrots, pecans or walnuts, coconut, and currants, if using.
+Stir the flour mixture into the applesauce mixture just until no streaks of flour remain.
+Fold in carrots, nuts, coconut and currants (if using).

 Pour the batter into the baking dish and spread evenly.
 Bake for 45 to 50 minutes, or until the cake is golden brown and a toothpick inserted into the center comes out clean.

-Note 2: Sprinkling toasted coconut and/or arranging toasted pecan halves on top of the frosting makes an impressive presentation.
+Note 2: Sprinkling toasted coconut and/or arranging toasted pecan halves on top of the frosting makes a pretty presentation.
 If you are serving a large crowd, make two cakes and layer frosting between them.

 Recipe by, PCC Cooks instructor